 Any feedback from the SPDAG and, where not accepted, an explanation as to why the consent holder cannot accommodate any such recommendation (condition 11.4).

-Prior to the lodgement of the Reclamation and Construction Management Plan with the Regional Council, a copy must be provided to the SPDAG for feedback and any feedback must be taken into account by the consent holder.
-If no feedback is received within twenty (20) working days the consent holder shall state so in the Reclamation and Construction Management Plan.
-If feedback is not adopted, an explanation must be included as an attachment to the Reclamation and Construction Management Plan as to why this is the case.
+Prior to submission of the Reclamation and Construction Management Plan to the Bay of Plenty Regional Council, the consent holder must invite the SPDAG to provide on the Reclamation and Construction Management Plan (condition 11.1).
+Any feedback provided must be taken into account by the consent holder.
+If feedback is not adopted, an explanation must be included in the Management Plan as to why this is the case.
+The consent holder must provide at least twenty (20) working days for the SPDAG to provide feedback before submitting a final version to the Bay of Plenty Regional Council.

 Marine Mammal Management Plan